aws/aws-cdk/packages/@aws-cdk/aws-logs/README.md

 For a list of types of identifiers that can be audited and masked, see [Types of data that you can protect](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/protect-sensitive-log-data-types.html)

+If a new identifier is supported but not yet in the `DataIdentifiers` enum, the full ARN of the identifier can be supplied in `identifierArnStrings` instead.

 Each policy may consist of a log group, S3 bucket, and/or Firehose delivery stream audit destination.

 Example: